TiagoOlivoto/metan/README.md

 Brief examples
 ==============

+The package `kableExtra` and `cowplot` were used to generate the tables and arranging the graphics of this material.

 The `METAAB` contains some datasets for examples.
-Most of the functions uses the `data_ge` that contains data from two variables assessed in 10 genotypes growing in in 11 environments.
+We will use the example `data_ge` that contains data from two variables assessed in 10 genotypes growing in in 11 environments.
 For more details see `?data_ge`

 ``` r
 library(METAAB)